ChHecker/unify/lib.typ

   /// - `exponent`: Exponent in the exponential notation.
   /// - `upper`: Upper uncertainty.
   /// - `lower`: Lower uncertainty.
-  /// - `thousandsep`: The seperator between the thousands of the float.
+  /// - `thousandsep`: The separator between the thousands of the float.

   let formatted-value = ""
   if value != none {